Zilounay/YoureNotDoneYetMobile/README.md

 - If you really want to reward me in some special way, donations are always appreciated (and never mandatory)

 ## d : How it all started
 And finally, I would like to thank Michael Hunter for [his amazing checklist](http://www.thebraidytester.com/downloads/YouAreNotDoneYet.pdf "Title"), which inspired me to start my own checklist specifically around mobile development (iOS, Android, Windows Phone).
 It does look like a lot of time and effort was put into that version of the list, which I know is not even the first version.
 That is great work and if you're outside of mobile, I **strongly** suggest you go check it out.
 My only hope is to, someday, achieve a checklist of a similar quality.
 From there, I found multiple checklists on the internet, most of them very incomplete, but the one that stood out is [David Dias' Front-End checklist](https://github.com/thedaviddias/Front-End-Checklist "Title"), which also inspired me in many ways to improve my own.
-Please, go check him out aswell, it's work worth spreading !
+Please, go check him out as well, it's work worth spreading !

 ## II : Text Inputs

-Text inputs come in many flavors, size and use cases.
+Text inputs come in many flavours, size and use cases.
 Obviously you don't treat <code>password</code> fields the same way you treat another field, and there are many fields with many different purposes.
 This list should cover them all, or at least most of them.

 ### a : Text Validation :
 When validating data,